aeleos/cloudflared/README.md

 docker run -it --rm -v /mnt/user/appdata/cloudflared:/home/nonroot/.cloudflared/ cloudflare/cloudflared tunnel create <name>
 ```

-This will return your tunnels UUID.
-Keep the UUID on hand as we will need it to refer back to this tunnel in later steps.
+This will create your tunnels UUID.json file, which contains a secret used to authenticate your tunneled connection with cloudflare.
+The JSON file is only needed for running the tunnel, but any tunnel modifications require the cert.pem.
+More information about what requires what can be found [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/create-tunnel).

+Make sure you copy your UUID, as this will be used in later steps.
+It can always be found later by the name of the JSON file.

 3. Now we need to create a config.yaml to configure the tunnel